Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Experiments on the Simulation Platform

 \subsection{Implementation Details}

-In the inverse reinforcement learning process, we initially extract the left-turning trajectory of human experts from the SIND dataset.
-The duration of these trajectories varies between approximately 8 to 15 seconds.
-Beginning from the initial moment of the left-turning and straight-moving interaction event, we choose a trajectory segment of length T=5s every 0.5 seconds as the demonstration trajectory, denoted as $\zeta$, of the human expert.
-Based on the initial state of this trajectory segment, we generate a trajectory, denoted as $\zeta_{I,K,C}$, which considers intent expression.
-We randomly select 80\% of the generated trajectories and their corresponding human expert demonstration trajectories as training data for learning the reward function, while the remaining 20\% serve as test data.
+For inverse reinforcement learning, we first extracted expert human left-turning trajectories from the SIND dataset, lasting between 8 to 15 seconds.
+From the onset of the left-turning and straight-moving interaction, we selected a 5-second trajectory segment at 0.5-second intervals as the expert demonstration, denoted as $\zeta$.
+Trajectories incorporating intent expression, denoted as $\zeta_{I,K,C}$, are generated from these segments.
+We use 80\% of these generated trajectories and their corresponding expert demonstrations for training the reward function, reserving the remaining 20\% for testing.